-Fig. 33: Yearly installed CPV Capacity worldwide [16]
+Fig. 31: Yearly installed CPV capacity worldwide [9]

-The HCPV technology is relatively new, but its development seems to increase rapidly as figure 33 shows.
-Starting in 2008/09 it grew by a factor of ten during the recent five years.
 The development of this system depends on the combination of an investment's planning security with its costs per watt peak (Wp), the geographical setting and another significant factor as with political conditions, which play a vital role.
 A solid database about the total installed capacity is not available up to now.